DeLaguna/SC-UserConfig-Tweaker-TRS/README.md

 # SC-UserConfig-Tweaker-TRS
+Run Script as Admin.
-Script that Optimizes user.cfg to your machine and choices. if when running it you have red errors after update, close window and rerun as administrator
+Script that Optimizes user.cfg to your machine and choices. if when running it you have red errors after update, close window and rerun as administrator.